lapotolo/CompetitiveProgramming/README.md

-Competitive Programming and Contests @Università di Pisa a.a 2017-2018 see [problem](https://github.com/lapotolo/CompetitiveProgramming/problems) folder for solutions and descriptions of the mandatory exercises.
+[Competitive Programming and Contests](https://github.com/rossanoventurini/CompetitiveProgramming) @Università di Pisa a.a 2017-2018

+See [problem](https://github.com/lapotolo/CompetitiveProgramming/tree/master/problems) folder for solutions and descriptions of the mandatory exercises.